Redistricting in Michigan

 With the support of the NDRC, Democrat Gretchen Whitmer won the governor’s race by a 9-point margin with 53% of the vote.

-Michigan voters also passed Proposal 2, a redistricting reform measure that will bring fair state legislative and congressional districts to the state, with a huge margin (70%).
+61% of Michigan voters also passed Proposal 2, a non-partisan, independent redistricting reform measure that will bring fair state legislative and congressional districts to the state.
 Democrats also flipped five seats in the Michigan state Senate and five seats in the Michigan state House.